HEALTH CONSULTANTS LLC

 Without these foundational elements, recovery capacity becomes limited.

-Motor neurons are among the most metabolically active cells in the human body.
-These specialized cells transmit signals from the brain and spinal cord to skeletal muscles — and they require continuous biological support to function.
+These specialized cells transmit signals from the brain and spinal cord to skeletal muscles and require continuous biological support to function.

-Motor neurons require:
+Motor neurons depend upon:

 • Continuous energy production